 In 2006, I changed the station to “professional” status.
 This allowed me to grow the size of the station.
 It also meant I have to pay the royalties for the music played on the station myself.
 But more on that later.
 If you use iTunes, two of my stations are listed under the Religious category of radio stations.
 By Christmas Day, 2006, Christmas Music 24/7 was the third most popular station at Live365.

 My instrumental/jazz station launched on January 1, 2007.
 That station grew slowly, but has gathered a dedicated bunch of listeners.
 I’ve received emails from listeners thanking me for the instrumental station, several noted that it helped calm their kids down at bedtime during the hectic Christmas season.
 In 2007, the traditional station was the #2 station, and the instrumental station was #4.

 2008 was a busy year, the recession hurt everyone.
 But my stations were heard in 174 different countries.
 And the traditional station was the most popular station at Live365, and the instrumental station was the second most popular station.

 In 2009, I added two new professional-class stations, Christmas Music 24/7 Country, and Christmas Music 24/7 More.
 And the Traditional station was the #1 station at Live365, and the Jazz/Instrumental station was #2.
-Right now, I am planning on adding a few new, non-Christmas stations in 2011, more details to come out shortly.
+Right now, I am planning on adding a few new, non-Christmas stations in 2011.

 If you ever have any questions about any of this, please contact me.